Trucks Park Here-Looking For A Parking Space?

 Trucks Park Here launched at the start of 2019 this year, is an initiative that uses technology to help truck drivers find an adequate place to park.
 Truck Park Here provides live details of parking availability to truck drivers across 8 Midwestern states.
-Drivers can receive real-time updates about parking availability through smartphone apps, message boards and information websites.
-There are currently 127 parking sites feeding data into the system which equals about 4,500 sensor monitored spaces.
-Currently Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Ohio and Wisconsin are collaborating in the project to help provide timely parking information to drivers.
+Drivers can receive real-time updates about parking availability through smartphone apps, message boards, and information websites.
+There are currently 127 parking sites feeding data into the system which equals about 4,500 sensors monitored spaces.
+Currently, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Ohio, and Wisconsin are collaborating in the project to help provide timely parking information to drivers.

 Click on the link here to visit the Trucks Park Here website and watch the video to see the project in action.